AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ### A-Levels Mental Illness History

 I studied my A-levels in International Islamic School Of Malaysia (IISM), where the school is located in Selangor, Malaysia.
 The hostel I was staying in was a part of International Islamic University Of Malaysia (IIUM).
 The school was offering 1.5 years A-levels program instead of the usual 2 years program.
+I had enrolled to this school around 2018.

 When I moved back to Malaysia and away from my family to study A-levels in a boarding school, this is where my maladaptive daydreaming get worsened.